Neamar/KISS/qa-suite.md

 * [ ] When using minimalistic mode and pressing home, history is not displayed
 * [ ] When using minimalistic mode and pressing the search bar, history is not displayed
 * [ ] When using minimalistic mode and pressing anywhere else, history is not displayed
-* [ ] When using minimalistic mode with history-touch and pressing anywhere else, history is displayed
+* [ ] When using minimalistic mode with history-touch and pressing anywhere else (outside of a widget), history is displayed
 * [ ] When scrolling down on the history, the keyboard disappears
 * [ ] When using immersive mode for the notification bar, notification bar disappears when pressing home
 * [ ] When using immersive mode for the notification bar, notification bar appears when searching for a text
 * [ ] When using immersive mode for the notification bar, notification bar appears when displaying app list
 * [ ] When using immersive mode for the navigation bar, navigation bar disappears when pressing home

+##### Widgets
+* [ ] When using minimalistic mode, the three dot menu has an option to Add a widget
+* [ ] Selecting the option displays a list of all available widgets
+* [ ] Selecting a widget displays the widget when history is empty
+* [ ] Widget is hidden when displaying app list
+* [ ] Widget is hidden when searching
+* [ ] When opening a search result and pressing back, Widget is displayed
+* [ ] When opening a search result and pressing home, Widget is displayed
+* [ ] Clicking on the widget opens the widget app
+* [ ] Clicking outside of the widget with history-touch replace the widget with history

 #### Portrait / landscape
 * [ ] When portrait-locked, app can't pivot